jclo/rview/README.md

   template: '<Clock />',
 });

-// Gets the clock web component and then call the custom method
+// Gets the clock web component and then call the custom methods
-// 'clock'
+// 'start' and 'stop'
 const clock = app.$getChild('<Clock />');
 clock.start();